gorblin-gabana/rpc_explorer/README.md

 - Node.js (v16 or later)
 - npm or yarn
 - PostgreSQL database
-- Solana CLI (optional, for local development)
+- Gorbchain CLI (optional, for local development)

 ### Running the Application